rwirdemann/panels/README.md

 ### The View Method

-Forward the method call to your root panel passing the model together with its width and height.
+Forward Bubble Tea's `View` call to your root panel's `View` method passing the model together with its width and height.

 ```go
 func (m model) View() string {